ray1claw/Dev-Guidelines/CSS Guidelines.md

 Exceptions may be gradient syntax and URLs in comments.
 That’s fine, there’s nothing we can do about that.

-I prefer four (4) space indents over tabs and write multi-line CSS.
+Use two (2) space indents over tabs and write multi-line CSS.

 ### One file vs. many files